Biomine3000/bmoe_ruby/README.md

 * automatically reconnect outgoing servers
 * generates object ids and routing ids as UUIDs (subject to change)
 * sends `routing/subscribe/notification` and `routing/disconnect`
-* sends `routing/announcement/neighbors` periodically (only if routing or recipients are believed to have changed)
+* sends `routing/announcement/neighbors` periodically (only if routes or recipients are believed to have changed)
 * sends `ping` periodically when idle
 * responds to `ping`
 * supports _local_ clients with a duplicate `routing-id` – all of them will